Ingenuity KnowledgeXchange Workshop

 Time: 9.00am – 1.00pm, with a networking lunch afterwards from 1.00 – 2.00pm

-Venue: The Sir Colin Campbell Building, Jubilee Campus, The University of Nottingham, NG7 2TU
+Venue: Presentation Suite, The Ingenuity Centre, Jubilee Campus, The University of Nottingham, NG7 2TU

 This event is part-funded by the European Regional Development Fund 2014-2020 and is part of the Enabling Innovation Programme.
 Due to the nature of this funding, priority will be given to Derbyshire and Nottingham SMEs.
 This event is classed as State Aid to participating businesses, the value of which is £233.32, but is delivered completely free of charge to participants.